tecgen/jira/README.md

-* XSLT transformation to generate JIRA markup of table from HTML tables
+* XSLT transformation to generate JIRA markup from ordinary HTML tables